ytalp17/sampleasample-source/content/post/Dashboard.md

 cover = "img/nba.jpeg"
 +++

 I was invited to play **Yahoo!
 Fantasy Basketball** by a group of friends in late October, just before the NBA season we are following started.
 I  had heard about fantasy games for various sports in the past but didn't try any of them for any reason.
 I was even a little bit prejudiced towards it: Why would anyone want to spend time on a static game which is minimally interactive?
 However, I truly fell in love with the game from the first day!
 My affinity for the game has grown so much over time that it led me to make a [dashboard](https://yahoocompare.herokuapp.com/) about it!
-(You may want to launch it on a chrome browser, on PC to see the intended layout!)
+(You may want to launch it on PC, preferably with a Chrome browser to see the intended layout!)

 I didn't want to make something without any utility.
 Thus, I would solve something that I encounter in the game very frequently: the difficulty of comparing multiple players, or even rosters, with each other.